 Effectively overcoming adversity is a crucial skill that must be learned.
 Imagine reaching the top of your profession after dreaming about it since you were a child, then all of a sudden have it completely taken away from you in an instant.

-That’s exactly what happened to me when I got hurt in my first game as an NFL player for the Chicago Bears.
+That’s exactly what happened to me when I got hurt in my first game as an NFL player for the Chicago Bears, forcing me to confront the reality of overcoming adversity.
 I was depressed and didn’t talk to any friends or family members for at least two weeks.
-My life changed forever though when I reluctantly agreed to speak at a leadership event after I received the news that I was going to be out for nine months and reached an injury settlement with the Bears.
+My life changed forever though when I reluctantly agreed to speak at a leadership event, a decision that became a pivotal moment in my journey of overcoming adversity.

 That night, I learned a valuable lesson.
 When failure knocks you down and you are depressed and feeling unworthy, as if there is no way out, you absolutely must get up and get moving!
-Throughout the years I have had the great privilege to train and work with some of the most amazing sales organizations in the world, and to me, sales is one of the best examples of the importance of increasing action when adversity strikes.
+Throughout the years I have had the great privilege to train and work with some of the most amazing sales organizations in the world, and to me, sales is one of the best examples of overcoming adversity through increased action.

 As a salesperson, you are going to get told “no” more than you are going to get told “yes.”
 For most people, this is tough to deal with.
 Let’s face it, nobody likes rejection.
 The average salesperson hates how they feel when they are told “no” so they end up making less calls, visiting less prospects and doing enough to just get by and keep their jobs.

-Unfortunately, that doesn’t just apply to salespeople, as ordinary folks from all walks of life have adopted that philosophy for when the going gets tough.
+Unfortunately, that doesn’t just apply to salespeople, as ordinary folks from all walks of life face similar challenges when it comes to overcoming adversity during tough times.

 On the other side of the spectrum you have the salesperson who continues to make more and more money regardless of how bad the economy is.
 The value they bring to both the marketplace and their companies is astonishing.
 Everyone asks them how they do it, looking for some magical answer or secret, but in reality they aren’t doing anything else except constantly taking massive action, even when the going gets tough.

-It’s nearly impossible to defeat the person who is willing to get back up and keep fighting.
+It’s nearly impossible to defeat someone who is committed to overcoming adversity by getting back up and continuing the fight.
 Regardless of how devastating your failure is or how much it has you in the gutter, if you are willing to promise to never get complacent and settle, failure and the hard times of life will never be able to place you in the box of mediocrity that paralyzes so many people and prevents them from tapping their inner greatness.

 Some of the world’s greatest achievers weren’t necessarily more talented, they just never gave up when they got knocked down on their faces.
 Whatever it is, just get moving.
-The whole moral behind increasing your action is to take complete charge of what’s to come.
+The whole moral behind increasing your action is to take complete charge of what’s to come, proving that overcoming adversity is within your control.

 Most of the time when someone experiences a major failure, they just sit back and wait for life to happen.
 Over time you will quickly learn that this way of living serves no purpose.

-I didn’t know that speaking at the leadership event after I got injured would introduce me to my purpose or help me look at failure in a different light, but it did.
+I didn’t know the profound impact that speaking at the leadership event would have on me after my injury.
+That experience became a defining moment in overcoming adversity, helping me look at failure in a different light.
 It’s all because I made the decision to get out of bed, stop feeling sorry for myself and get moving.

 One thing that you need more of when failure knocks you down is self-confidence.
 Taking massive action does exactly that.
 Failure in itself becomes a graveyard for so many.
 The fear of failure grows so strong that any chance of getting started is beyond a long shot.
 The likelihood of pursuing a dream or passion in life is slim to none.

 Failure combined with inaction is extremely deadly and will completely rob you of doing any meaningful work.
 One of the best things you can do for yourself right now is to decide that you won’t wait for things to be perfect, because things will never be perfect.
-One of the most surefire ways to change how you feel is to get moving!
+One of the most surefire ways to change how you feel and truly begin the process of overcoming adversity is to simply get moving.

 Originally Posted on Entrepreneur.com